mensbeam/HTTP-Client/README.md

 | `middleware`  | `array\|Closure`                                   | `null`  | Middleware stack configuration  |
 | `on_retry`    | `?callable`                                        | `null`  | Custom retry logic callback     |

-Configuration may be applied both in the constructor and in `HTTPClient::request` and `HTTPClient::send`.
-All configuration on the request overrides any configuration on the class but only for that request. `HTTPClient` will also accept the remaining Guzzle [Client configuration][a] and [request options][b].
+Configuration may be applied both in the constructor and in `Client::request` and `Client::send`.
+All configuration on the request overrides any configuration on the class but only for that request. _HTTP-Client_ will also accept the remaining Guzzle [Client configuration][a] and [request options][b].

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.